 Because Red Pill Theory covers the topics of sex and dating extensively, I do want to make one thing clear.
-The online Red Pill community originated with the notion that the truth about sex isn’t always pretty, but it has since become bastardized into an overtly misogynistic group of men complaining about women and blaming them for their problems.
+The online Red Pill community originated with the notion that the truth about sex isn’t always pretty, but many of its members have taken a victim mentality in which they treat women as a scapegoat for their problems.

 This trend in the red pill community is something that you won’t find here.
 Yes, it is true that you may learn things about women that are difficult to hear, but you will just as often learn things about men that are difficult to hear.
 Women have selfish motives and have the capacity to deeply hurt men because of these motives, but that coin has two sides, and men are just as guilty of this.

 Articles that imply that women are immature, stupid, or hateful in comparison to men are not based on scientific truth, they are based on an individual’s hurt feelings.
 Red Pill Theory isn’t about blaming women for your problems, it’s not about us vs. them, it’s about learning to thrive despite the flaws of both sexes.

 Hopefully, we can change the culture of the Red Pill community back to its scientific and philosophical roots of discovering the harsh truths about humans in general.
 Its current state is, unfortunately, deeply damaged and has largely lost touch with what made its core values so great.

 If you’re prepared – and willing- to learn the harsh truths of human behavior, then dive in and take the red pill.
 What you will learn can change your life, so long as you are prepared to face the truth.